Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 Quotations, codes and memos can also be linked to each other elsewhere, for exammple in the Manager, the Project Explorer, or the respective entity browsers.

 Select one or more source items in the list pane of the Manager, in the respective sub-branches of the Project Explorer, or in the entity browsers and drag them to the target item in the same pane.

 Linking two codes in the Code Manager

 Select a relation from the list of relations in case you link two codes or two quotations, or select Create Relation and create a new relation.

 Linking two quotations in the Quotation Manager - Creating a hyperlink

 When you code your data reading through a document, listening to audio data, viewing an image or video file, you are linking codes to quotations.
 You can also link quotations to codes in a network, but this is more exceptional rather than a regular procedure.

 Linking a memo to a code in a network, or a memo to a quotation might be something you do more often.
 It works basically the same as linking two codes to each other.
 The difference is that you cannot name the link between memos and codes, or memos and quotations, or memos and memos.
-These are second class links as is explained in section About Nodes and Links in the main manual
+These are second class links as is explained in section About Nodes and Links

 Note, that the following entities cannot be linked to each other: